-Information Via website or direct enquiry Additional fee Comments Technical specification Generic interface works Website No Typical standards and layouts must be published.
-This information: Generic substation layouts Website No (a) may be generic but should provide a high level overview of Typical overhead line structures Website No the components of a connection ; and Typical underground cable arrangements Website No (b) must provide Connection Applicants with a high level understanding of Typical primary plant Website No what a connection consists of.
-Design standards Website No Primary Transmission Network Service Providers must provide the design Typical secondary systems Website No standards which are specific to their network .
-Detailed technical requirements for a Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design. particular connection The functional specifications must include: (a) description of any proposed augmentation ;
+Information Via website or direct enquiry Additional fee 1 Comments Technical spec Technical specification Generic interface works Website No Typical standards and layouts must be published.
+This information: Generic substation layouts Website No (a) may be generic but should provide a high level overview Typical overhead line structures Website No of the components of a connection ; and Typical underground cable arrangements Website No (b) must provide Connection Applicants with a high level understanding of what a connection Typical primary plant Website No consists of.
+Primary Transmission Network Service Providers must provide Design standards Website No the design standards which are specific to their network .
+Typical secondary systems Website No Detailed technical requirements for a particular Direct enquiry No Functional specification to describe the requirements that must be met by the detailed design. connection The functional specifications must include: (a) description of any proposed augmentation ; and (b) references to typical plant including primary and secondary